jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

     # OR
     cat menu.txt | jgmenu --vsimple

-A couple of points on submenus:

-  - You can press *backspace* to go back to the parent menu.

-  - You can define the root menu with a ^tag().
-If you do not, it
-    can still be checked out with ^back().

 Lesson 7
 --------

 You can create a very simple XDG menu without any directories or
 categories in the following way:

-    jgmenu_run parse-xdg --no-dirs | jgmenu --vsimple
+    jgmenu_run xdg --no-dirs | jgmenu --vsimple

-"parse-xdg --no-dirs" outputs all apps with a .desktop file
+"xdg --no-dirs" outputs all apps with a .desktop file
 (normally in /usr/share/applications) without and categories
 or directories.

 jgmenu has a *search* capability.
 When a menu is open, just start
 typing to invoke a filter.

-Carrying on the comparison with dmenu, the equivalent can be achieved
-by:

-    jgmenu_run parse-xdg --no-dirs | awk -F, '{ print $2}' | dmenu

 Lesson 8
 --------